blackfist/tutorial_elixir_plug_ecto/README.md

 ![Error starting server. gen_server no process](img/error.png "Error message")

 It turns out that Ecto expects your Repo to be supervised.
-I didn’t know that and it took a push from the fine people at elixir-lang to help me through it.
+I didn’t know that and it took a push from the fine people at the [elixir-lang](https://elixir-slackin.herokuapp.com/) slack group to help me through it.
 Luckily, it’s an easy fix if you created your app with the --sup option and you know that's what you’re supposed to do.
 Go to `lib/utility.ex` and add your Repo to the children that your supervisor will supervise.

 ```
 children = [